The Collapse of Nationalist China: Contents

 The book's scope is historical events from 1944 to 1948.

 There are six chapters in total.

 Chapter 1 discusses how the war augmented hyperinflation in Republican China.

 Chapter 2 describes Kung and Soong, as well as their conflict with one another to gain supremacy in the ROC government.

 Chapter 3 describes Chiang's decisions, which Coble refers to as "inept administration" which made "series of bad policy decisions", and it explains how the ROC further declined despite the surrender of Japan.

 Chapter 4 describes how the ROC failed to build up the country's ability to manufacture goods.

 Chapter 5 stated that several issues continued to fester in 1947 that appeared previously.

 Chapter 6 describes the failure of the gold yuan.

 Reception

-Harold Tanner of the University of North Texas wrote that the reasoning that the military was harmed by hyperinflation "is convincing" and that the author's concept that betrayal came because of that same complex "is consistent with the evidence."
+In a review for the China Quarterly, Harold Tanner of the University of North Texas wrote that "Coble's argument for the cause-and-effect relationship between hyperinflation and the decline of combat effectiveness is convincing."
+That said, "The linkage between hyperinflation and soldiers switching sides requires more exploration... [while] a multi-factor analysis of turncoats’ motivations would require a separate book."